lc6003/IT-HelpDesk-Simulation/README.md

 ### Ticket #1 - File Restore

-**Ticket Detail**

-The user deleted a file from a shared folder and wants it back
+**Ticket Detail:** The user deleted a file from a shared folder and wants it back

 **Steps**
 - 1. Check if it is in the recycling bin.